 - Lateral malleolar fracture with significant talar shift.

-If neurovascular status of the extremity is compromised, the fracture should be reduced as soon as possible and reduction and further course of the treatment depends on the response.
+If the neurovascular status of the extremity is compromised, the fracture should be reduced as soon as possible and further course of the treatment depends on the response.

 Open fractures should be aggressively treated by wound lavage, sterile dressing, antibiotics, tetanus immunoglobulin/prophylaxis